skupperproject/skupper-console/README.md

 ## Enable the console from Skupper

-To access the Web console in [Skupper](https://github.com/skupperproject/skupper) version 1.3 and above, please refer to the step-by-step instructions provided in this [this guide](https://github.com/skupperproject/skupper-docs/blob/main/modules/console/pages/index.adoc).
+To access the Network console in [Skupper](https://github.com/skupperproject/skupper) version 2 and above, please refer to the step-by-step instructions provided in this [this guide](https://github.com/skupperproject/skupper-docs/blob/main/modules/console/pages/index.adoc).
 The guide will walk you through the process of enabling the console and accessing it in your Skupper deployment.

 ## Development